atikur163/java-oop-full-course-with-10-module/README.md

 ✅ Summary

 ConceptKey PointextendsChild inherits parent's fields and methodssuper()Calls parent constructor (must be first line)super.method()Calls parent's version of a method@OverrideRedefines an inherited methodInheritance chainA → B → C — C gets everything from A and Bfinal classCannot be subclassedfinal methodCannot be overridden

+Module 06 — Polymorphism:

+Course: Java OOP Complete Course

+Level: Intermediate

+Topics: Compile-time vs Runtime Polymorphism, Upcasting, Downcasting, instanceof

+📌 Recap from Module 05

+extends gives child all parent fields and methods super() calls parent constructor
+@Override redefines an inherited method
+Inheritance chains: A → B → C

+Now we learn Polymorphism — the third OOP pillar.

+🔵 What is Polymorphism?

+Polymorphism means "many forms".
+The same method name behaves differently depending on which object calls it.

+Animal a = new Dog();
+a.makeSound();   // prints "Woof!" — not "Some sound..."

+Even though a is declared as Animal, Java runs the Dog version at runtime.
+That is polymorphism.

+🔵 Two Types of Polymorphism

+TypeAlso CalledResolved AtHowCompile-timeStatic / Method OverloadingCompile timeSame method name, different parametersRuntimeDynamic / Method OverridingRuntimeChild overrides parent's method

+🔵 Compile-time Polymorphism — Overloading

+Same method name, different parameter list.
+Java picks the right one at compile time.

+javaclass Printer {
+    void print(int n)      { System.out.println("Int: "    + n); }
+    void print(double d)   { System.out.println("Double: " + d); }
+    void print(String s)   { System.out.println("String: " + s); }
+    void print(int a, int b){ System.out.println("Sum: "   + (a+b)); }
+}

+🔵 Runtime Polymorphism — Overriding

+A parent reference holds a child object.
+Java decides at runtime which version to call.

+javaAnimal a;

+a = new Dog();
+a.makeSound();  // Woof!

+a = new Cat();
+a.makeSound();  // Meow!

+a = new Bird();
+a.makeSound();  // Tweet!

+The reference type is Animal, but the actual object type changes — and Java always runs the actual object's version.

+🔵 Upcasting and Downcasting

+Upcasting — child → parent (automatic, safe)

+javaAnimal a = new Dog("Bruno", 3);  // Dog IS-A Animal — automatic
+a.eat();                          // works — inherited from Animal
+// a.fetch();                     // compile error — Animal doesn't know fetch()

+Downcasting — parent → child (manual, needs care)

+javaAnimal a = new Dog("Bruno", 3);  // upcast first
+Dog d = (Dog) a;                 // downcast — must cast explicitly d.fetch();                       // now Dog methods are accessible

+⚠️ Downcasting the wrong type throws ClassCastException at runtime!

+🔵 The instanceof Keyword

+Check what type an object actually is before downcasting.

+javaAnimal a = new Dog("Bruno", 3);

+if (a instanceof Dog) {
+    Dog d = (Dog) a;      // safe to downcast d.fetch();
+}

+if (a instanceof Cat) {   // false — a is a Dog, not a Cat
+    // this block won't run
+}

+Modern Java (Java 16+) — Pattern Matching

+javaif (a instanceof Dog d) {   // check AND cast in one line
+    d.fetch();
+}

+🔵 Polymorphic Arrays

+Store different child objects in one parent-type array — very powerful!

+javaAnimal[] zoo = {
+    new Dog("Bruno", 3),
+    new Cat("Luna", 2),
+    new Bird("Sky", 1)
+};

+for (Animal a : zoo) {
+    a.makeSound();   // each animal makes its OWN sound }

+🔵 The IS-A Relationship

+Inheritance creates an IS-A relationship:

+Dog    IS-A Animal  ✔
+Cat    IS-A Animal  ✔
+Animal IS-A Dog     ✘ (reverse is NOT true)

+This is why upcasting is always safe — a Dog is always an Animal.

+💻 Code Examples

+See Polymorphism.java for all examples.

+What the code covers:

+Compile-time polymorphism — method overloading
+Runtime polymorphism — method overriding with parent reference Upcasting and downcasting safely instanceof check before casting
+Polymorphic array — shape area calculator
+Real-world example — payment system

+✅ Summary

+ConceptKey PointCompile-time polymorphismOverloading — resolved at compile timeRuntime polymorphismOverriding — resolved at runtimeUpcastingChild → Parent, automatic and safeDowncastingParent → Child, manual, use instanceof firstinstanceofCheck actual type before castingPolymorphic arrayOne array holds many child types